db47h/rand64/README.md

 More information on the Mersenne Twister algorithm and other implementations are available from http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html

+Test with ent:

+	Entropy = 7.997964 bits per byte.

+	Optimum compression would reduce the size
+	of this 80000 byte file by 0 percent.

+	Chi square distribution for 80000 samples is 225.61, and randomly would exceed this value 90.00 percent of the times.

+	Arithmetic mean value of data bytes is 127.6890 (127.5 = random).
+	Monte Carlo value for Pi is 3.144978624 (error 0.11 percent).
+	Serial correlation coefficient is 0.000496 (totally uncorrelated = 0.0).

 ## io.Reader wrapper
 Not an actual PRNG.

 The IoRand package contains a wrapper for reading data streams via io.Reader.
-The author uses it to wrap crypto/rand nicely in a Source64 and use it to seed the faster PRNGs included in the package.
+There is a helper function in the randutil package that uses it to wrap crypto/rand in a Source64 and use its output to seed the faster PRNGs.

 # Benchmarks